Battle of Kota Bharu

 The Battle of Kota Bharu began just after midnight on 8 December 1941 (local time) before the attack on Pearl Harbor.
 It was the first major battle of the Pacific War, and was fought between ground forces of the British Indian Army and the Empire of Japan.

-Kota Bharu, capital of Kelantan State on Malaysia's northeast coast, was, in 1941, the Royal Air Force's (RAF) and Royal Australian Air Force's (RAAF) base of operations in Northern Malaya.
+Kota Bharu, the capital of Kelantan State on Malaysia's northeast coast, was, in 1941, the Royal Air Force's (RAF) and Royal Australian Air Force's (RAAF) base of operations in Northern Malaya.
 There was an airstrip at Kota Bharu and two more at Gong Kedak and Machang.
 Japanese losses were significant because of sporadic Australian air attacks, Indian coastal defences, and artillery fire.

 Preparations

 The Japanese invasion plan involved landing troops from the 5th Division at Pattani and Songkhla on Thailand's east coast, and troops from the 18th Division at Kota Bharu on Malaya's northeast coast.
 The forces landing in Thailand were to push across to the west coast and invade Malaya through the northwestern state of Kedah, while the eastern landing force would attack down the east coast from Kota Bharu and into the interior of Malaya.